 BIO

-Cleo Handler is a writer, actor, and director in Brooklyn/Los Angeles.
-A multi-hyphenate who loves horror/comedy, music/theater, and slashes/hyphens, she has created & directed several original films, including The Living, Olympian, Routine, and #LifeOnAir (an experimental, interactive mystery series told completely on Instagram), and has written several others, including Out to Lunch, Moon Party, and the musical web series Young Like Us.
-Her work has screened at and been recognized by Frightfest, the Flickers Rhode Island Film Festival, Maryland Film Festival, Brooklyn Film Festival, Film Shortage Premieres, and more, and her screenplay Good Girl was a 2022 finalist for the Sundance Institute Development Track / Sloan Commissioning Grant.
+Cleo Handler is a writer, actor, and director in Los Angeles/Brooklyn.
+A multi-hyphenate who loves horror/comedy, music/theater, and slashes/hyphens, she has created & directed several original films, including Red Flag, The Living, Olympian, and #LifeOnAir (an experimental, interactive mystery series told completely on Instagram), and has written several others, including Out to Lunch, Moon Party, and the musical web series Young Like Us.
+Her work has screened at Frightfest, the Flickers Rhode Island Film Festival, Maryland Film Festival, Brooklyn Horror Film Festival, Film Shortage Premieres, and more, and her screenplay was a 2022 finalist for the Sundance Institute Development Track/Sloan Commissioning Grant.

 (continued…)